tobyn/wait-for-build/README.md

 ### `waitForBuild.gulp(task)`

-Returns a task that executes the given gulp command in a child process.
+Returns a task that executes the given gulp task in a child process.

 ### `waitForBuild.plainTextErrors`